khanshoaib3/minecraft-access/docs/faq.md

 If your experience is not the same as the setup guide describes, it means there is something wrong or misleading in the setup guide.
 Describe which step you are currently on and what you found that is not the same as the guide says.
-Through talking to the developers and community of this mod, they can help you find out what's wrong together and fix it.
+Through talking to the developers and community of this mod, they can help figure out what's wrong and help you fix it.

 ### The game crashed when I started it from the launcher